travisrmetz/w251-project/README.md

 - A _dead reckoning_ plot on which the navigator estimates the ship's track.
 - For manual computation, a number of volumes containing published tables.

 An automated hybrid inertial-celestial navigation system for aircraft, referred to as _astroinertial_ navigation, exists aboard high-end military aircraft and missile systems.
-These systems rely on catalogs of stars and an estimated position developed through integration of accelerometer data [[x]](#x).
+These systems rely on catalogs of stars and an estimated position developed through integration of accelerometer data [[7]](#7).

 ### 1.2 Intent of this Project
 We want to explore the possibility of applying deep learning to the task of automating celestial  navigation.
 We entered this project wanting to answer the following questions: